nasa/cumulus/docs/features/backup_and_restore.md

   our reference implementation utilizes a serverless Aurora/RDS database - as such this reference provides AWS RDS Aurora Serverless backup options.

-* As of Cumulus version 3, data storage is transitioning from the use of a DynamoDB backed primary database to a Postgres instance with a reference Aurora/RDS Postgres compatible module.
+* Data storage has transitioned from the use of a DynamoDB backed primary database to a Postgres instance with a reference Aurora/RDS Postgres compatible module.
 In this mode, the primary data records are still being written to DynamoDB (and replicated to Elastic Search), however replicated writes are being written to the required Postgres instance.
 As such, the